dell/dellemc-openmanage-ansible-modules/README.md

 ## Debugging

-To debug OpenManage Ansible Modules using IDE, see [here](https://github.com/dell/dellemc-openmanage-ansible-modules/tree/collections/.github/debug.md)
+To debug OpenManage Ansible Modules using an IDE or Python command line, see [here](https://github.com/dell/dellemc-openmanage-ansible-modules/tree/collections/.github/debug.md)

 ## Maintenance
   * OpenManage Ansible Modules releases follows a monthly release cycle.
 On the last week of every month,